communotey/Legal/employment agreement.md

 You will be entitled to a certain percentage of equity upon the incorporation of the company.
 Your equity will be vested for 3 years with a 1 year cliff from the time of signing this agreement.
 The cliff means you will not be awarded any equity entitlement until 12 months after signing this agreement at which point you will be awarded 1/3 of the total amount of equity you can earn.
 After that you will be awarded an equal amount each month, i.e. 1/36 of the total.

-If you do not stay with the company before the cliff, you will be entitled to purchase the percentage of shares you may have been guaranteed at 50% the current price at rate of 1/36 of the total per month.
+If you do not stay with the company before the end of the cliff period, you will be entitled to purchase the percentage of shares corresponding to the percentage of the vesting schedule you have completed up to the beginning of the current month, at 50% of the current market price.
 This entitlement expires after 1 year, but can be forfeit prior to its expiry and is non-transferable.

 Initially, while the Employer has no cashflow, you will retain a non-salary position.
 However, your salary will be reviewed on a monthly basis.